-For the past six years, vintage jewelry guru Matt Burkholz’s Palm Springs store, Route 66 West, has been the “it” destination for collectors from around the world.
+For more than a decade, vintage jewelry guru Matt Burkholz’s Palm Springs store, Route 66 West, has been the “it” destination for collectors from around the world.

 In the business for more than 30 years, Burkholz has exhibited on the national show circuit since 1987 and has lectured on the history of 20th-century jewelry at the Smithsonian’s Cooper-Hewitt, among other locations.
 He’s also written three books, including The Bakelite Collection, published in 1997 and considered the definitive work on Bakelite (castable fire-resistant plastic) jewelry, garnering Burkholz the nickname “The King of Bakelite.”